msa0311/clamavscan/README.md

 	cf target -o MyOrg -s MySpace
     cf push -f manifest.yml --hostname clamav-<CURRENT-ENV> --docker-image msarcher/docker-clamav-cf

-## account hub.docker.com (TODO)
-Currently the global docker registry is used to push and pull the image.

 ## License
 The used projects are licensed under MIT and GNU